Vibration White Finger Claims

 Our specialist Vibration White Finger solicitors can help you claim compensation for loss of earnings and other costs attributed to Vibration White Finger (VWF).

-Vibration White Finger (VWF), now more commonly referred to as Hand Arm Vibration Syndrome or HAVS, is an industrial injury most commonly contracted by those that work with vibrating power tools and machinery.
+Vibration White Finger (VWF), also referred to as Hand Arm Vibration Syndrome or HAVS, is an industrial injury most commonly contracted by those that work with vibrating power tools and machinery.

 Vibration White Finger is usually contracted after working with tools like chainsaws, hammers, grinders, and power wrenches for a number of years.